rtoengi/deep-neural-network-tuning-tutorials/15_force_small_weights_with_weight_constraints/README.md

 of the incoming weights to each hidden layer's unit is measured.
 Without using weight constraints the mean of the L2 norms is about `0.380` with a maximal value of `2.004`.
 When applying weight constraints using unit norm each vector of incoming weights to a hidden layer's unit has an L2 norm of `1` as expected.

+### Constraining output layer
+Accuracy performance of the model with weight constraints applied to its hidden layer is `train: 1.000, test: 0.943`.
+When weight constraints is additionally applied to the output layer accuracy performance decreases to `train: 0.967,
+test: 0.900`.
+This result suggests that applying weight constraints on the output layer is not suitable for this particular problem and model architecture.